Over the years, I’ve come to find that when doing a home project that involves wood, cherry and maple are some of my favorite options.

 - Glazed Wood: To give the wood a nice finish while protecting it from water damage, glazing the wood is a treatment that can be applied.
 The glazing will preserve the original and natural color of the wood; it will also complement the wood as the wood ages.

-- Tung or linseed oil: Finishing the wood with Tung or Linseed oil will make the wood darker while preserving its natural state.
+- Tung or linseed oil: Finishing the wood with Linseed or Tung oil will make the wood darker while preserving its natural state.
 The treatment will accentuate the character of the wood, keeping it in an almost natural state.

-If practicality is what you need, Maple is the kind of wood that will provide that, while Cherry wood will provide a classy and warm feeling to the room.
+Maple is the kind of wood that will provide practicality if that’s what you need, while Cherry wood will provide a classy and warm feeling to the room.